alicht/rails-forms/README.md

 ```
 #### what are `redirect_to` & `cat_path`?
 What are they doing?

+#rails_routes sunglasses: :v:

+#### Also...
-Also... wouldn't it be better to check out our params first before we create the cat?
+Wouldn't it be better to check out our params first before we create the cat?
 We know what a cat needs to have in order to be created.
 Let's adjust that.

 ```rb
 def create